-The stables have held horse since the early 18th century and were the only building to survive the fire that destroyed the original Baroque palace.
+The stables have held horses since the early 18th century and were the only building to survive the fire that destroyed the original Baroque palace.

-The stable’s finest vehicle is the Golden State Coach that is coated with 24-carat gold leaf.
+The stable’s finest vehicle is the Golden State Coach which is coated with 24-carat gold leaf.